 Step 1: Know The Best Time To Fish And Trap Tilapia

-theaquaponicsource.com defines spawning as the time when the water temperature is between 26 to 29-degree Celsius.
+It defines spawning as the time when the water temperature is between 26 to 29 degrees Celsius.
 It is also the time when tilapia lay eggs and group themselves near vegetation or branches.
 They normally do this to avoid predators.

 Step 2: Find The Best Fishing Location

-In catching tilapia, location is an essential thing that you must look.
-It is not unusual that tilapia roam around shallow water because this type of fish is rarely present in brackish water.
+In catching tilapia, location is an essential thing that you must look at.
+It is not unusual for tilapia to roam around shallow water because this type of fish is rarely present in brackish water.

 One must-know information about tilapia is that they have a very shy personality, so you need not be too close to them, or else they will stay away from you.
 Along the shoreline is a recommended place where you should catch tilapia.